-Para meter group 5 - Inputs
+Parameter group 5 - Inputs

-Local display Operating tool Parameter description
+Onsite display Operating tool Parameter description

-A0011200 T + reset VTTPE Enable a possible reset of the totalizer positive total via the digital input.
-If enabled (= ON) and if the signal at the digital input drops $(1 \rightarrow 0)$ , the device performs a reset.
+T + reset VTTPE Enable a possible reset of the totalizer positive total via the digital input.
+If enabled (= ON) and if the signal at the digital input drops (1 \rightarrow 0), the device performs a reset.

 Onsite display (example): T+ reset = OFF

 Options OFF - ON

-A0011200 P + reset VTPPE Enable a possible reset of the totalizer positive total via the digital input.
-If enabled (= ON) and if the signal at the digital input drops $(1 \rightarrow 0)$ , the device performs a reset.
+P + reset VTPPE Enable a possible reset of the totalizer positive total via the digital input.
+If enabled (= ON) and if the signal at the digital input drops (1 \rightarrow 0), the device performs a reset.

 Onsite display (example): P+ reset = OFF

 Options OFF - ON

+Parameter group 5 - Inputs

+Onsite display Operating tool Parameter description

-A0011200 T - reset VTTNE Enable a possible reset of the totalizer negative total via the digital input.
-If enabled (= ON) and if the signal at the digital input drops $(1 \rightarrow 0)$ , the device performs a reset.
+T - reset VTTNE Enable a possible reset of the totalizer negative total via the digital input.
+If enabled (= ON) and if the signal at the digital input drops (1 \rightarrow 0), the device performs a reset.

 Onsite display (example): T- reset = OFF

 Options OFF - ON

-P P - reset VTPNE Enable a possible reset of the totalizer negative total via the digital input.
-If enabled (= ON) and if the signal at the digital input drops $(1 \rightarrow 0)$ , the device performs a reset.
+P - reset VTPNE Enable a possible reset of the totalizer negative total via the digital input.
+If enabled (= ON) and if the signal at the digital input drops (1 \rightarrow 0), the device performs a reset.

 Onsite display (example): P- reset = OFF

 Options OFF - ON

-A0011200 Count lock Count lock TCLIE Enable the device to stop the totalizer from totalizing via the digital input.
+Count lock TCLIE Enable the device to stop the totalizer from totalizing via the digital input.
 If enabled (= ON) is selected in this parameter and if there is an active signal $(0 \rightarrow 1)$ at the digital input, the device stops totalizing.

 Onsite display (example): Count lock = OFF

 Options OFF - ON

-A0011200 Calibration CALIE Enable the device to start calibration via the digital input.
+Calibration CALIE Enable the device to start calibration via the digital input.
 If enabled (= ON) is selected in this parameter and if there is an active signal $(0 \rightarrow 1)$ at the digital input, the device performs a calibration.

 Onsite display (example): Calibration = OFF

 Options OFF - ON

 Alarm ALFIE Enable the alarm to be suppressed for the status input.

 Onsite display (example): Alarm = OFF

+Options OFF - ON

+Wake-up WKUIE Enable the wake-up function via the status input.

+Onsite display (example): Wake-Up = OFF

 Options OFF - ON